Madman10K/madman10k.github.io/i18n-commentary.md

 To fix this issue, your computer uses an application known as an [Input Method Editor, IME](https://en.wikipedia.org/wiki/Input_method).
-When an IME is activated(in most cases by clicking on a text box in a GUI), the application records key presses and processes them to produce an output that can be way more complex than what you'd expect from a "dumb" input method, which just translates keycodes specified by a keyboard layout to characters directly.
+When an IME is activated(in most cases by clicking on a text box in a GUI), the application records key presses and processes them to produce an output that can be way more complex than what you'd expect from a "dumb" input method, which just translates key codes specified by a keyboard layout to characters directly.
 Using IMEs allows users of languages with complex writing systems, like ones using the Chinese Characters, to input the full character set easily.